 7: The MediaPlayer notifies the Media Session Handler about the Flow description(s) (in [3]), e.g. the 5-Tuple.

-8: The media session handler establishes a media session with the 5GMSd AF.
-The Media Session Handler creates an application instances for the media session.
-The Media Session Handler provides the 5GMS Application Service Configuration Id (and optionally additional authentication information) to relate the application instance to authorized features (see Table 5.7.4-1).

-9: The Media Session Handler requests to apply a dynamic policy to the media session.
-The request includes at least the Flow description(s) and the Policy Type indication (see Table 5.7.4-1), which should be applied to the described transport session.
-The 5GMSd AF uses the Policy Type indication to derive the related procedure and to identify the related network function.
+8: The Media Session Handler requests to apply a dynamic policy to the media session.
+The request includes at least the 5GMS Application Service Configuration Id, the Flow description(s) and the Policy Template Id (see Table 5.7.4-1), which should be applied to the described transport session.
+The 5GMSd AF uses the Policy Template for the related procedure and to identify the related network function.

-10: This step applies when the 5GMSd AF resides in the trusted data network.
-Depending on the Policy type indication, the step is executed:
+9: This step applies when the 5GMSd AF resides in the trusted data network.
+Depending on the Policy Template, the step is executed:

-- When the Policy type indication relates to QoS, the 5GMSd AF may either directly interact with the PCF or may use a NEF service
+- When the Policy Template relates to QoS, the 5GMSd AF may either directly interact with the PCF or may use a NEF service